-3) Collaborate and cross-pollinate.
+3) Collaborate and cross-pollinate

 You are not alone.
 You don’t have to do all of your content marketing by yourself.
 In fact, collaborating with other organizations when it comes to content marketing is incredibly helpful.
-Not only does it help you reach a wider audience, it helps you better establish your online authority within your industry.
+Not only does it help you reach a wider audience, but it also helps you better establish your online authority within your industry.

 There are multiple ways to collaborate.
 You can reach out to influencers within your industry and ask them to guest post on your blog.
 You can also reach out as an expert yourself and contribute content to sites (such as Entreprenuer.com) to increase exposure and send traffic back to your site.

-4) Repurpose content.
+4) Repurpose content